inferno-pytorch/firelight/docs/introduction.rst

 Introduction
 ============

-Firelight is a package for the visualization of :mod:`pytorch` tensors as images.
+Firelight is a package for the visualization of `pytorch <https://pytorch.org/>`_ tensors as images.
 It uses a flexible way of handling tensor shapes, which allows visualization of data of arbitrary dimensionality (See :mod:`firelight.utils.dim_utils` for details).